CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Frequencies.md

 #> 2018   427  590 42.0
 ```

 The two oxygen-related exceedences are correlated.
-IN particular, no
+In particular, no
 samples met the Percent Saturation standard, but failed the dissolved
 oxygen standard.